lacanoid/datalink/ROADMAP.md

 - ✔︎ optimize table triggers (do not install them if mco=0)
 - ✔︎ throw warnings/errors if datalinker is not running when it should
 - additional permission checks for delete, references
+- consider WRITE ACCESS ADMIN/TOKEN and with respect to RECOVERY YES and file replace.
 - skip curl for integrity='ALL' and check for files only with file_stat (file exists but is not readable by postgres)
 - handle // urls and paths better
 - datalinker: use config file